msk-aye/comp3702-a1/README.md

 ~~~~~
 perform_action(state, action)
 ~~~~~
-Simulates the outcome of performing the given 'action' starting from the given 'state', where 'action' is an element of GameEnv.ACTIONS and 'state' is a GameState object.
-Returns a tuple (success, next_state), where success is True (if the action is valid and does not collide) or False (if the action is invalid or collides), and next_state is a GameState object.
+Simulates/samples an outcome of performing the given 'action' starting from the given 'state', where 'action' is an element of GameEnv.ACTIONS and 'state' is a GameState object.
+Returns a tuple (valid, reward, next_state, is_terminal), where valid is boolean value (indicating whether the selected action is valid), reward is a floating point value indicating the immediate reward received, next_state is a GameState object indicating the resulting next state, and is_terminal is a boolean value indicating whether the end of episode occurred.

 ~~~~~